briannichols0702/docs/fuse-services/Beanswap-api.md

 ---
-description: FuseSwap API is an auxiliary service to ease the integration with FuseSwap DEX
+description: BeanSwap API is an auxiliary service to ease the integration with BeanSwap DEX
 ---

-# Fuseswap API
+# BeanSwap  API

-## Fuseswap Backend API v0.1.0
+## BeanSwap  Backend API v0.1.0

-The Fuseswap Backend REST API is used for generating trading data for frontend clients
+The BeanSwap  Backend REST API is used for generating trading data for frontend clients

 ## PriceChange